ylando2/TinyOs-coroutine-framework/README.md

 so it gets the temperature from the function getHeat.
 * printf_tinyos - It print the moteid on the computer connected to the mote (mote is a sensor node).
 * gateWay_tinyos - get a number n and return a n+7 the result is printed on the console.
-* getting a Double GateWay_tinyos - like gateWay_tinyos but sending a floating number
+* getting_a_Double_GateWay_tinyos - like gateWay_tinyos but sending a floating number
 (a double in mote is at the size of a float in java).

-Remembering the tiny-os batch command is hard so I add shall script files.
+Remembering the tiny-os batch command is hard so I add shell script files.
 The shell script files are:
 * buildprog - compile the program.
 * buildsim -compile a tossim simulator.